healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 ## Alerting Logic When Using Run IDs

-If a job sends a "start" signal, but then does not send a "success" signal within its configured grace time, SITE_NAME will assume the job has failed and notify you.
+If a job sends a "start" signal but does not send a "success" signal within its configured grace time, SITE_NAME will assume the job has failed and notify you.
 However, when using Run IDs, there is an important
-caveat: SITE_NAME **will not monitor the execution times of all concurrent job runs**, it will only monitor the execution time of the most recently started run.
+caveat: SITE_NAME **will not monitor the execution times of all concurrent job runs**.
+It will only monitor the execution time of the most recently started run.

-To illustrate, let's assume the grace time of 1 minute, and look at the above example again.
+To illustrate, let's assume the grace time of 1 minute and look at the above example again.
 The event #4 ran for 6 minutes 39 seconds and so overshot the time budget of 1 minute.
 But SITE_NAME generated no alerts because **the most recently started run completed within the time limit** (it took 37 seconds, which is less than 1 minute).